 Now the restoration story

 The service engineer has just managed to put his 2-year-old back to sleep, along with her mom, and is trying to connect to the emergency bridge.
 The Major Incident Manager and the top management finally hear the service engineer’s voice on the bridge and there’s a collective feeling that Superman himself has come to rescue them.
-At this point, everyone values the work of the service engineer.
+At this point, everyone values their work.

 The service engineer does his work.
 He coordinates with the vendor, updates the major incident management team about the incident status every 15 minutes, answers emails from the top management, and finally the service is back up and running at 5:00 am.